 A Brief History of the German Shepherd Breed

-Credit for the standardization of the German Shepherd breed goes to Max Emil Friedrich von Stephanitz.
-In 1899, while he was an officer in the German cavalry, the Dresden native began breeding a variety of herding dogs in his quest to develop a breed with the character, endurance, and mental stability to serve humans.
+Credit for the standardization of the German Shepherd dog breed goes to Max Emil Friedrich von Stephanitz.3 In 1899, while he was an officer in the German cavalry, the Dresden native began breeding a variety of herding dog types in his quest to develop a breed with the character, endurance, and mental stability to serve humans.

 In 1907, the German Shepherd was introduced to America at an open class dog show in Newcastle, Pennsylvania.
-By 1913, the mighty canine won its first championship.
-That same year, the German Shepherd Dog Club of America was founded by Anne Tracy and Benjamin Throop.
+By 1913, the mighty canine won its first championship, and that same year, the German Shepherd Dog Club of America was founded.
 Two years later, the club held its first specialty show in Greenwich, Connecticut.

 Lauded as “dogkind’s finest all-purpose worker” by the AKC, the breed is defined by its gracefully curved outline and easy natural gait.
 As smart or smarter than virtually any other breed, this steadfast guardian can learn numerous commands and carry them out without flinching.